Skip to main content

 FieldDescription

-ServerSelect the Tekton connection defined earlier.
+ServerSelect the Tekton server connection.

 If Wait for completion is enabled, the task updates the release task status to Succeeded, Failed, or In Progress, based on Tekton's pipeline result.